 CITY HIGHLIGHTS SNOW POLICIES, MESSAGES TO RESIDENTS

 The 'Great Blizzard of 2013', 'Winter Storm Atlas', 'Cattlemen's Blizzard' or 'Shutdown Blizzard' of early October 2013 taught us that a blizzard can impact us anytime the first hint of a seasonal change is upon us.
-What follows are important winter-related messages and information on a variety of topics, including the downtown snow removal alert policy, emergency preparedness, residential snow and ice removal, the City's snow plow routes, the City's policy for removal of snow on city streets and other relevant information.
+What follows are important winter-related messages and information on a variety of topics, including the downtown snow removal alert policy, emergency preparedness, residential snow and ice removal policies, the City's snow plow routes, the City's policy for removal of snow on city streets and other relevant information.

 We hope the information is useful to you in preparing storm-related stories.